 ABA RECORDING RULES AND INTERPRETATIONS

-ABA Recording Rules (as amended 1999)
+ABA Recording Rules

 (3) The bird must have been alive, wild, and unrestrained when encountered.